AlignedCookie88/FireClient/README.md

 A client-side mod for the DiamondFire server that adds custom play-mode behaviour.

 ## Usage
+Press `HOME` to open the function list.
-Dev usage can be found with `/fireclient help`.
-The config can be accessed with `/fireclient config` or with Mod Menu.
+The config can be accessed with `/fireclient config` or Mod Menu.

 ## Features